guilt/Rust-Web-Starter/README.md

 # Dependencies

-We need `rust 1.50+` or above *nightly* installed.
-They all have the improvements we need for building things fast and known compatibility.
+We need `rust 1.67+` or above *stable* installed.
+They all have the improvements we need for building things fast and known compatibility for Rocket v0.5rc3+.

 Rust Configuration in your `.bashrc` and `.zshrc`